Skip to main content

 • Dockerfile.chiseled: the rootless and chiseled version of the Nethermind Docker image.

-• Dockerfile.diag: the diagnostics image with pre-installed .NET diagnostic and tracing tools.
+• Dockerfile.diag: an image with pre-installed .NET diagnostics and tracing tools.
 This image is intended for internal use and is not distributed via public channels.

 All Docker images have the following optional arguments: